Newton-MR: Inexact Newton Method With Minimum Residual Sub-problem Solver: Theoretical Analysis

-\begin{remark} For $ \nu = 1 $ and $ \theta = 0 $, i.e., when sub-problems are solved exactly, \cref{corr:inexact} coincides with \cref{corr:exact}.
-More generally, for any $ \nu \in (0,1]$ and $ \theta \in [1-\nu,1)$, we get a rate similar, up to a constant factor of $ ((1-\theta)/(1+\theta) \nu)^{2} $, to that of the exact update in \cref{corr:exact}, i.e., the effects of the problem-related quantities such as $ L(\xx_{0}) $ and $ \gamma $ appear the same.
-This is in contrast inexact Newton-CG, for which in order to obtain a rate similar to that of the exact algorithm, one has to solve the linear system to a high enough accuracy, i.e., $ \theta \leq \sqrt{\kappa} $, where $ \kappa $ is the condition number of the problem.
-Otherwise, the dependence of the convergence rate on the problem-related quantities is significantly worsened; see \cite[Theorem 2]{ssn2018}.
-This, in particular, implies that inexact Newton-MR converges fast with almost any inexactness tolerance, whereas this has indeed been shown, both in theory and practice, not to be the case for inexact Newton-CG. \end{remark}
+\begin{remark} For $ \theta = 1 - 2 \nu(\xxo) $, i.e., when sub-problems are solved exactly, \cref{thm:inexact} coincides with \cref{thm:exact}.
+More generally, for any $ \nu(\xxo) \in (0,1]$ and $ \theta \in [1-2 \nu(\xxo),1)$, we get a rate similar, up to a constant factor of $ (1-\theta)/(2 \nu(\xxo)) $, to that of the exact update in \cref{thm:exact}, i.e., \emph{the effects of the problem-related quantities such as $ L(\xx_{0}) $ and $ \gamma(\xxo) $ remain the same}.
+This is in contrast to Newton-CG, for which in order to obtain a rate similar to that of the exact algorithm, one has to solve the linear system to a high enough accuracy, i.e., $ \theta \leq \sqrt{\kappa} $, where $ \kappa $ is the condition number of the problem.
+Otherwise, the dependence of the convergence rate on the problem-related quantities is significantly worsened; see \cite[Theorem 2]{ssn2018}. \end{remark}